 Alwyn Cosgrove, fitness expert and author

-You've Heard: You Can't Burn Fat With Strength Training
+1. Burn More Fat With Strength Training

-Far too many people are focused on how many calories they burn while they’re in the gym, but this is shortsighted.
+Far too many people are focused on how many calories they burn while they’re in the gym, but this is short-sighted.

 Stop focusing on how many calories you burn in the gym and instead focus on how your body expends calories outside the gym.
-You burn calories throughout the day regardless of what you are doing, but exercise helps increase the rate at which you burn those calories.
+You burn calories throughout the day regardless of what you're doing, but exercise helps increase the rate at which you burn those calories.

 With most forms of traditional steady-state cardio, you expend calories while you’re exercising, but once you stop, you quickly go back to your normal metabolic rate.
-Strength training, however, builds muscle, and more muscle helps you burn more calories -- even when you’re doing nothing but sitting on the couch.
+Strength training, however, builds muscle, and more muscle helps you burn more calories — even when you’re sitting on the couch.

-Think of it like this: The more muscle you have, the more fuel you are constantly burning.
-This is the advantage strength training offers if your goal is to lean out.
-A treadmill or elliptical trainer is often seen as the quick fix to shed body fat, and they are certainly useful if your goal is to improve cardiovascular health, endurance or simply to burn some extra calories, but strength training is a powerful ally."
+Think of it like this: The more muscle you have, the more fuel you're constantly burning.
+A treadmill or elliptical trainer is often seen as the quick fix to shed body fat — and they're certainly useful if your goal is to improve cardiovascular health or endurance — but strength training is a powerful ally.

-This myth just won’t die and, unfortunately, it’s horribly misguided.
+This myth just won’t die, and unfortunately, it’s horribly misguided.

 It takes a lot of work both in and out of the gym to get big or bulky.
 You not only need to be dedicated to your training, but you need proper nutrition if you’re serious about putting on size.

 "There is a big misconception about what causes bulk.
 Bulk isn't muscle; it is muscle covered by fat," said Mike Roussell, author and nutritional consultant.
-"So if you feel that you are too bulky, then it is important to fine-tune your diet to lose the excess fat -- not give up weight training."
+"So if you feel that you are too bulky, then it is important to fine-tune your diet to lose the excess fat — not give up weight training."

 Women have a distinct disadvantage if the goal is to put on size.
 They have about one-tenth the testosterone of males, and testosterone is a key component in the muscle-building process.

-You’ve Heard: Weight Training Limits Athleticism
+3. Weight Training Benefits Your Athleticism

 "Elite athletes need their body to function as an efficient unit," says Wil Fleming, performance coach and co-owner of Force Fitness and Performance in Bloomington, Indiana.
-"Instead, focus on big-bang movements that utilize multiple muscle groups -- both the prime movers and the smaller stabilizers."
+"So focus on big-bang movements that utilize multiple muscle groups — both the prime movers and the smaller stabilizers.

 The premise here is simple: Stop isolating body parts and pumping away mindlessly on the machines.
-Focus on big-bang, compound, multi-joint exercises.
+Focus on compound, multi-joint exercises.
 Hire a trainer or coach and learn how to squat, deadlift, chin and overhead press safely and effectively.

 The only reason your athleticism will be limited in the gym is if you follow an ineffective program or one that’s designed for “show” versus “go.”

-It’s not that running as an exercise is bad, but it puts a fair amount of stress on your muscles and joints.
+It’s not that running is bad, but it puts a fair amount of stress on your muscles and joints.
 Recreational runners can have injuries caused by weakness in the core and hip-stabilizing muscles.
 The better plan is to take time to develop the muscles of your core and hips first instead of jumping off the couch and running three miles.

 For the hip stabilizers, start off with basic single-leg exercises like split-squats, lunges and step-ups.
 For the core, exercises like front planks, side planks and bird dogs will help get you stronger and more stable, making you much less likely to injure yourself when you do decide to run that 5K.

 Some people need activities that are a bit more joint-friendly, as the pounding caused by running on a treadmill or pavement is simply too much.
-If you like more traditional options, a dual-action exercise bike or rower will not only engage a ton of muscles, but take some of the stress off your joints as well.
+If you like more traditional options, a dual-action exercise bike or rower will not only engage a ton of muscles but take some of the stress off your joints as well.

 There are many different ways to get into shape, and while running is great, it’s just one option you have at your disposal.

 As with any program, though, you have to put in the work.
-It’s time to get into the gym.
+It’s time to get into the gym!